nuddelaug/container_migrator/README.md

 * Docker socket connectivity, since we are talking about physical separated systems, preferable uri's are tcp://<hostname>:<port>
 * _root/privileged_ access to persistent container storage
 * python 3
+* ensure the container storage ID's are not used on the new Host
+* ensure the image the container is based on can be retrieved through a public registry

 ### installation